algosup/2024-2025-project-2-serious-game-team-4/README.md

 # 2024-2025 Project 2 - Serious Game Team 4

 ## Project Overview
 This project is a serious game developed by Team 4.
-Our game addresses climate change challenges through an interactive journey where the player will travel over the world to help country with their climate problemes.
+Our game addresses climate change challenges through an interactive journey where the player will travel over the world to help continents with their climate problems.
 The goal of the game is to raise awareness about climate issues and inspire players to think about solutions in a challenging and engaging way.

 ## Gameplay and Key Features
-- **Custom UI:** Our game will include original and working UI to allow you to customise you game experience.
+- **Custom UI:** The game features an original and functional user interface that enhances your gameplay experience.
-- **Customs Sprites:** Our game will include original customs sprites.
+- **Customs Sprites:** The game includes meticulously designed, pixel-by-pixel sprites to create a unique and immersive experience.
 - **Interesting Game Experience:** The story of our game will keep the player captivated while being able to make him learn new things.
 - **Visuals and Audio:** Characters and visuals are designed in Aseprite, and sound effects and music are created on FL Studio & Abelton Live.